TNR Instructions and Tips

 • Ensure you have the financial resources or funding for your TNR project and that you are aware of IHA’s appointment policies.

 • Establish a feeding schedule.
-Feed the cats at the same time and place each day, for a few days to a week prior to trapping.
-You will eventually place the traps in this area, so make sure it is a safe and level location.
+Feed the cats at the same time(s) and place every day for a week prior to trapping.
+This should be a sage and level location.

 Supplies